IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this Software Requirements Specification (SRS) is to outline the functional and non-functional requirements for the BookMyShow Clone application.
+The purpose of this Software Requirements Specification (SRS) is to outline the functional and non-functional requirements for the BookMyShow application.
 The goal of this application is to provide users with an online platform to browse, select, and book tickets for movies and events.
 This document serves as a comprehensive guide for developers, stakeholders, and project managers, ensuring that all expectations are clearly defined and understood.

 ### 1.2 Document Conventions
 - All inline mathematical expressions will use `$` for LaTeX-style notation.